 We began each week with a joyous call & response song (our invitation to respond).
 Apart from the simple enjoyment of making music together, singing this song in itself makes one think about how one has to listen carefully in order to respond appropriately.
 We can change tempo, dynamics and tone in response to others.
-We had a conversation and connected through music alone.
+We were, therefore, able to have a conversation and connect through music alone.

 As a result of week one’s discussions on how speed, patterns and complexity affected conversation just like music, already we were hearing about positive changes in people’s behaviour and therefore connection with their loved ones.
 Some participants had slowed down and simplified their speech when talking to their loved ones with dementia, others had remembered to adjust the speed in a conversation to aid understanding.

 Like a well written sonata, themes were introduced in the first week that we would develop and recap during the next two weeks, whilst also introducing new themes.

 In week two we looked in more detail at how dynamics and tone can affect conversation both musical and verbal.
 We explored how conductors give signals to start the ‘conversation’ and how this can be translated into use in conversations with loved ones.
 We saw how conversations don’t have to start at full blast – they can just be quietly started or signalled and can be built or conducted as appropriate, not forgetting to use ‘the power of the pause’, as one participant described breaks in the music.

 Music has the ability to bring forth emotions and feelings.
 Exploring a varied selection of music, we discovered, with some surprising results, how one piece of music can affect people very differently.
 This can be important when considering music to listen to with a person with dementia.